OnkelMarcel/EmmaBot/README.md

 # EmmaBot
 Best bot in the world.

+Infos about the GetRole/RemoveRole Command:
+-> This command only works with roles lower in the hierarchy(ServerSettings->Roles) than that of the bot.
+So no worry someone gets an Administrator role by accident.

-Credits to different programmers I got inspired by:                                                                                      .
+Credits to different programmers I got inspired by:
--zekro#9131(membercount in Gamestatus)                                                                                                   .
--Vale#5252(LMGTFY command)
+-zekro#9131(membercount in Gamestatus, getrole Command) -Vale#5252(LMGTFY command)